Phobia (1980 film)

-Phobia is a 1980 Canadian psychological thriller film directed by John Huston, with a screenplay written by Peter Bellwood, Lew Lehman and Jimmy Sangster; from a story by Ronald Shusett and Gary Sherman.
-It stars Paul Michael Glaser as experimental psychotherapist Dr. Peter Ross, whose patients are targeted by a killer that preys on their phobias.
+Phobia is a 1980 Canadian psychological horror thriller film directed by John Huston, with a screenplay by Peter Bellwood, Lew Lehman and Jimmy Sangster; from a story by Ronald Shusett and Gary Sherman.
+It stars Paul Michael Glaser, Susan Hogan, and John Colicos.
+In the film, experimental psychotherapist Dr. Peter Ross' (Glaser) patients are targeted by a killer that preys on their phobias.

-The film premiered at the Venice International Film Festival, before being released in Canada by Paramount Pictures on September 26, 1980, to an indifferent critical reception.
+The film premiered at the 37th Venice International Film Festival, before being released in Canada by Paramount Pictures on September 26, 1980, to a generally negative response and poor box office performance.

-Plot summary
+Plot

 Dr. Peter Ross, a psychiatrist, introduces a radical new therapy and tests it on five of his patients to cure them of their various fears (heights, crowded places, enclosed spaces, men and snakes).
 However, his patients start being murdered by an unknown assailant using methods relating to their respective fears.

+Production

+Phobia was the only horror film directed by John Huston, and his only film produced in Canada.
+The film was shot in Toronto, with many scenes filmed at Humber Polytechnic College.

+The screenplay was re-written during production by an uncredited Dan O'Bannon and Gladys Hill (John Huston's longtime assistant).
+In his book Dan O'Bannon's Guide to Screenplay Structure, O'Bannon claimed the script was altered without his input by a producer.
+He disliked the changes and offered to Huston his earlier draft, but Huston declined as a matter of convenience.